 Every year, thousands of people chose to get married in the UK, but have no intention of staying here.
-Whether or not one of the couple is British, it is important that anyone planning to get married in the UK does not do so when they have entered the UK as a Standard visitor.
+Whether or not one of the couple is British, it is important that anyone planning to get married in the UK does not do so when they have entered the UK as a Standard Tourism, Leisure or Family Visitor.
 This includes those who have a multi-entry visa or those who are non-visa nationals.
 The Immigration Rules state that someone who enters the UK as a visitor must not intend to marry, form a civil partnership or give notice to marry or form a civil partnership, unless they have entered in a specific Marriage Visitor category.
 If you were to give notice to marry or even get married while in the UK as a Standard visitor, there is a risk that the Home Office could find that you exercised deception on entering the UK by failing to disclose this intention.
 This could potentially therefore affect your ability to return to the UK again.

 The Marriage or Civil Partnership Visit Visa specifically permits people to both get married or form a civil partnership, as well as giving notice to marry while they are in the UK.
 When assessing an application in this category, the Entry Clearance Officer must be satisfied that the person does not intend to be party to a sham marriage.
 This gives UKVI the opportunity to assess the genuineness of any relationship prior to granting someone entry to the UK, which they would not have if a person has entered as a visitor without the endorsement for marriage or civil partnership.
 Those who normally do not need a visa to enter the UK as a visitor (non-visa nationals) will need to apply in advance if they intend to marry.